UzbekistanTeamADMS/SkyrocketSQLCareer/README.md

 ### ER diagram relations decision making progress

-We were looking through our CSV data and were searching for primary and foreign keys between tables(playerID, teamID e.t.c).
+We were looking through our CSV data and were searching for primary and foreign keys between tables(playerID, teamID, and e.t.c).
 After we found all, we connected everything correspondingly.

 ### User interface implementation